s09hilpa/mid-backend-project/api/README.md

 Knex migrations and seeds are an **advanced database management technique** often used in professional backend projects.

-For homework and learning purposes, you are expected to:
+For your tasks, assignments and learning purposes, you are expected to:

 - Design your own database schema
 - Write your own SQL queries